unic/sitecore-module-flex/README.md

 * Execute `Set-ScSerializationReference` in the Package Manager Console
 * Execute `Install-WebConfig` in the Package Manager Console
 * Build the Project
 * Call http://flex-sc9.local/unicorn.aspx and run a full sync
+* In Content Editor, invoke `Revert Database` from the `Developer` ribbon strip

 The development instance is now available under http://flex-sc9.local/.